julien66/ranking/README.md

 - Different ranking based on different type of results.

 ### Work update : ALPHA version
-- Event creation / update / delete is ok (Only parsing results no storage atm).
+- Event creation / update / delete is ok.
+- Results storage along with confirmation page and form.
+- Quick retrieve of pilots at result form submit.
-- Event Types creation / deletiong is ok.
+- Event Types creation / deletion is ok.
 (Need update at least for colors).
-- Planning calendar is ok.
+- Planning calendar need more work.
 (Need years navigation + event names).
 - Map is displyaing created events. (need a related timeline below).
-- Time to store athletes and their results.
+- Athlete and results are stored.
+- Elos (both overall and local) are calculated and stored.

+- Current implementation face multiplayer elo statistical trouble.
+Offering to gain / loose too much points in case of event with many contestant.
+Need fix

+- Event page display Elos gained / Loss during event.
+- No overall pages at the moment @todo.

 Non profit.
 Licence GPL.
 Help needed.